-For 2020/21 a total of $\pounds1,055,814$ has been distributed through my Grants Scheme to projects across Warwickshire, with funding confirmed more than a month earlier than usual in order to ensure financial support is readily in place for organisations supporting the most vulnerable through the current Covid-19 emergency.
+For 2020/21 a total of £1,055,814 has been distributed through my Grants Scheme to projects across Warwickshire, with funding confirmed more than a month earlier than usual in order to ensure

 A lot of additional work went into this process as a result of Covid-19 with further risk assessments and follow up conversations after the offers were made to ensure a combined approach of both safeguarding public money, and a desire to support those organisations as sympathetically as possible.
 This will also inform our next annual grants process as the approach will be incorporated into future evaluations.